Nlcke/gouter/README.md

 Gouter state in any screen component via `useGouterState(routes)` hook and pass it to that functions to receive same values as in animations.

+There is also special function `reverseNextReplaceAnimation()` which is helpful when replace animation should be reversed next time.
+Usually it is called right before `replaceFocusedState` or similar function.

 ### View

 Contains screen imports, default options and screen configs which should be exported and passed as